The Univalence Principle: Structured sets

-We denote the elements of $\L(0)$ and $\L(1)$ corresponding to $X:\FinSet$ by $A_X$ and $E_X$ respectively, stipulate there are two morphisms $E_X \rightrightarrows A_X$, and assert axioms making this an equivalence relation.
+We denote the elements of $\L(0)$ and $\L(1)$ corresponding to $X:\FinSet$ by $A_X$ and $E_X$ respectively.
+The signature includes two morphisms $E_X \rightrightarrows A_X$ for every $X$, and we assert axioms making each of these an equivalence relation on $A_X$.
+(Because the height is 2, there are no nontrivial compositions, so there is no problem with making this a strict exo-category even though it contains fibrant types --- see \cref{rmk:exofinite-sigs}.)
 The fact that $\L(0)$ and $\L(1)$ are not sets makes it hard to draw this signature non-misleadingly, but we can give it a try, denoting the identifications in these types by loops: